jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 circles.
 We would benefit from being able to lay out edge attachment points automatically.
 This benefit would grow quickly with an only modest expansion of vertex shapes to rectangles, to rounded rectangles parallelograms, and so on.
-Cubic splines provide an underlying mechanism for this, but circles and more general arcs are challenging.
+Cubic curves provide an underlying mechanism for this, but circles and more general arcs are challenging.
 Zebraix could take a hard-coded approach to circles and rectangles.
 Here we explore what it would take to be more flexible.

 For the foreseeable future Zebraix's rendering will be primarily to SVG.
-Since any SVG renderer, like Cairo, has to handle text, we assume that it will handle cubic splines and elliptical arcs.
+Since any SVG renderer, like Cairo, has to handle text, we assume that it will handle cubic curves and elliptical arcs.
 We want to avoid adding a lot of complexity to Zebraix.
 We might characterize our present discussion asking what it would take to "teach Zebraix" about affine transformations and circular arcs, and hence also affine transformations of circular arcs.
-This assume that Zebraix already "knows" about cubic splines.
+This assume that Zebraix already "knows" about cubic curves.

 This document is not short.
 Nonetheless, the solutions that we propose are not especially complex or extensive to code, and they are approachable and practical